PayU-EMEA/woo-payu-payment-gateway/README.md

 3. Choose **Settings** option next to the **PayU** name
 4. Enable and configure the plugin

-## Usage:
+## Usage

-PayU Payment Gateway is visible for you customers as a single "Pay with PayU" button during checkout.
-After clicking the button customer is moved to the Payment Summary page to choose payment method.
-After successfull payment customer is redirected back to your shop.
+PayU Payment Gateway is visible for your customers as a single "Pay with PayU" button during checkout.
+After clicking the button customer is redirected to the Payment Summary page to choose payment method.
+After successful payment customer is redirected back to your shop.